 - Consider changes to your product range.
-Confirm what your gut is telling you about which products and brands bring in customers so you can stock what sells and put less focus on items that bring in less profit.
+Analyze which products and brands bring in customers so you can stock what sells and put less focus on items that bring in less profit.

 - Prepare for a bulk or seasonal purchase of products.
 Analyze the past performance of similar products to optimize your future orders.

 - Plan your promotions.
 See where you’re overstocked to figure out which products might need a helping hand to move them on.